 It is imperative that all children attending preschool be in compliance with current statutes and regulations regarding immunizations, physicals, and birth certificates.
-Registration includes an up-to-date Immunization Certificate, Enrollment Contract, Application, and Policy Approval Form (See policies in sections G.1.2 and G.1.3).
+Registration includes an up-to-date Immunization Certificate, copy of Birth Certificate, Enrollment Contract, Application, and Policy Approval Form (See policies in sections G.1.2 and G.1.3).